Zethione/etcembly-group1/README.md

 ## Creating PR

-Whenever you are pushing new changes to the repo, please consider creating a new branch, which can be done using the command `git branch -b `.
+Whenever you are pushing new changes to the repo, please consider creating a new branch, which can be done using the command `git checkout -b <branch_name> `.
 The branch name can be related to your Trello task.